baamenabar/langest-site/content/campaigns/escort-crew/characters/_index.md

 ### **Malthus Heineken III**
 **Role:** Disguised Heroic
-**Background:** A Heroic and Emanador who travels disguised as a merchant.
+**Background:** A Heroic and Emanator who travels disguised as a merchant.
 He rides a fine steed from the fjords and engages in trade and recipe-sharing wherever the party stops.

 ## Supporting Characters & Companions